Kernel smoother: Kernel average smoother

 For each X0 the window width is constant, and the weight of each point in the window is schematically denoted by the yellow figure in the graph.
 It can be seen that the estimation is smooth, but the boundary points are biased.
 The reason for that is the non-equal number of points (from the right and from the left to the X0) in the window, when the X0 is close enough to the boundary.

+Local regression

 Local linear regression

 In the two previous sections we assumed that the underlying Y(X) function is locally constant, therefore we were able to use the weighted average for the estimation.
 The idea of local linear regression is to fit locally a straight line (or a hyperplane for higher dimensions), and not the constant (horizontal line).
 After fitting the line, the estimation $\hat{Y}(X_{0})$ is provided by the value of this line at X0 point.
 By repeating this procedure for each X0, one can get the estimation function $\hat{Y}(X)$.